btomblinson/HeartsExample/README.md

 # HeartsExample
- Implementation of the hearts card game for C#
+ Basic implementation of the hearts card game using C#